cyrilcherian/angular2-todo/README.md

 npm run do-dev
 ```

-We may also put it on prod
+We may also build it for prod

 - compile our TypeScript code and
 - minify the javascript